 Ensure that all your bills are in your name and keep proof of payments

 If you have paid your debt off in a timely fashion over a number of years, chances are you can work towards a credit rating that could afford you a more favourable interest rate.
-It is therefore crucial to ensure that all your bills and debt that you are repaying is in your name so that you can benefit from a positive credit rating.
+It is, therefore, crucial to ensure that all your bills and debt that you are repaying are in your name so that you can benefit from a positive credit rating.

 Pay more than the monthly minimum